Juicymo/mqtt-warehouse/README.md

 Your task is to create an application which is able to control a forklift over MQTT.
 It is up to you which programing language or framework will you pick.
 Our recommendation is [Node-RED](https://nodered.org/) with a [flavor of coffee](https://flows.nodered.org/node/node-red-contrib-coffeescript).

-Your goal is to drive a forklift in the warehouse.
+Your goal is to drive a `forklift` in the warehouse.

-* You must avoid shelves and other forklifts.
+* You must avoid `shelves` and other `forklifts`.
 That will cost you points.
 * You should pickup `containers` with goods and transport them to designated `unloading zones`.
 For this you will receive points.
 * When loaded with container, you must avoid other containers till you reach the unloading zone.
 Collisions will cost you points.
 * Your goal is to get the biggest score!

-MQTT Warehouse supports multi-player!
+Yes, MQTT Warehouse supports multi-player!

 You control your forklift by setting a velocity and angular acceleration.
 But beware, dampening is applied to you movement.
 The forklift controller will compute all the heavy math connected with motor control for you.